Do You Pay Taxes on a Construction Loan?

 Frequently Asked Questions

-Is a construction loan considered income?
 No. Loan proceeds are never considered taxable income because you have an obligation to repay the borrowed funds.
 This applies to construction loans, mortgages, personal loans, and all other types of debt.

-Can I deduct construction loan interest on my taxes?
 Yes, if you meet the requirements.
 For primary residences, interest is deductible on up to $750,000 of mortgage debt if you itemize deductions.
 For investment properties, all interest is deductible as a business expense without limits.

-Do I pay property taxes during construction?
 Yes.
 You owe property taxes on the land from the time you purchase it.
 During construction, taxes are typically based on land value only.
 After completion and reassessment, taxes increase to reflect the improved property value.

-What is the SALT cap and how does it affect me?
 The SALT cap limits your deduction for state and local taxes (including property taxes) to $10,000 per year for personal residences.
 Investment properties are not subject to this cap, as property taxes are deducted as business expenses rather than itemized deductions.

-Does the $750,000 mortgage limit apply to investment properties?
 No. The $750,000 limit on mortgage interest deductions applies only to personal residences.
 Interest on investment property loans is fully deductible as a business expense regardless of loan size.

-What happens if part of my construction loan is forgiven?
 Forgiven debt is generally taxable as income.
 If a lender forgives $50,000 of your construction loan, you may owe income tax on that amount.
 Exceptions exist for bankruptcy and insolvency situations.

-Should I classify my property as a primary residence or investment?
 This depends on your situation.
 Investment properties offer unlimited interest deductions, no SALT cap, and depreciation benefits, but you lose the capital gains exclusion at sale.
 For expensive properties in high-tax states, investment treatment may provide better tax benefits.

-When do property taxes increase after construction?
 After you receive a certificate of occupancy, the assessor is notified and will reassess your property.
 The timing varies by jurisdiction but typically takes 6-12 months to appear on your tax bill.

-Planning Your Construction Project with Tax Efficiency
+How Can You Plann Your Construction Project with Tax Efficiency?

 Understanding construction loan taxation helps you make better financial decisions throughout your project.
 The key takeaways: